 - Received $184,101 in July 2008 and funded 24 pilot schools

 How Does It Work?

-- School districts and county offices of education are eligible to apply on behalf of their school sites.
+- School districts and county offices of education on behalf of their school sites

-- Private elementary schools are eligible to apply if they participate in the National School Lunch Program (NSLP) and 50 percent or more of their students are eligible for free/reduced price meals.
+- Private elementary schools participating in the NSLP if 50 percent or more of their students are eligible for free and reduced-price meals

 - Be an elementary school

-- Operate the National School Lunch Program
+- Operate the NSLP

-Payment Timeline: Upon receipt of a claim form, the NSD and the State Controller’s Office (SCO) will process the claim within 45 calendar days.
+The FFVP is a reimbursement grant; therefore, grantees must expend their own funds and then submit a claim for reimbursement to the CDE.
+SFAs participating in the FFVP submit monthly reimbursement claim forms to the NSD for review and approval.
+The NSD reimburses the SFA for the fresh fruit and vegetable, operational, and administrative costs to implement the program.
+Upon receipt of a claim, the NSD and the State Controller’s Office (SCO) will process the claim within 45 calendar days.
 Please note: once the SCO has mailed a reimbursement check, the time frame for a school to receive the payment will vary due to the practices within a specific county.

-The following links include current and previous school year (SY) program grant recipients and funding allocations for the FFVP:
+The following links include current and previous school year program grant recipients and funding allocations for the FFVP: